fredgrott/GWSAdux/README.md

 # Tools to Use with GWSAdux

+It is imperative that you convert your models to immutables using autovalue:

 [AutoValue developed by Google to generate the Immutables]()

+And to convert your collections containers in the network stream to read-only ones using Solid:

 [Solid developed by      to create some other collections read-only containers and the backported stream api]()